intake/intake/docs/source/roadmap.rst

 The spark ecosystems and Intake will co-operate nicely!
 Firstly, Spark sources (i.e., named tables) will become standard data sources, so that the data can be streamed from Spark to a python process, and the data-sets referenced in a catalog as usual.
-These data-sets will necessarily be data-frame type, although an RDD-to-sequential method may also be possible
+These data-sets will necessarily be data-frame type, although an RDD-to-sequential method may also be possible.
+See https://github.com/ContinuumIO/intake-spark

-Later, automatic streaming of data *into* Spark should be possible also, with a `to_spark()` method appearing on data-frame (and maybe sequence, later) type sources.
+Some sources will acquire a `to_spark()` method, translating the pythonic calls to something that can be passe to pyspark and giving back an RDD or DataFrame.
+See [PR](https://github.com/ContinuumIO/intake/pull/196).

 Derived Data-sets
 -----------------